xhad/pawgoni/README.md

 npm run test -- -w
 ```

-This enables that TDD sweetness, allowing you to focus on feeding the
-red-to-green beast.

 ## Styling and Design

 The style and design libraries are from Materialize.
 Reference [React Materialize](https://react-materialize.github.io/) for designing with this project.

 ## Scrape GeoLocation Data for Logon Source IP

-After you have imported Logon CSV file into Mongo and started the mongo db container,
+After you have imported logons.csv into Mongo and started the mongodb container,
 you can run this command and get all geo location data form ip addresses

 ```